 Transportation in Backbone State Park

-Finding the park shouldn't be too hard, it is just south of Strawberry Point and right off of 129th Street, but beware of seasonal closings and check the website ahead of time to ensure the easiest route of entrance.
-The paved roads in the park make it easy to get from place to place, but the roads, especially the ones in the campground, are a little narrow and winding.
+The paved roads in the park make it easy to get from place to place, but they can be a little narrow and winding, especially in the campground.
 Large RVs should use extra caution when maneuvering the roads.
-Depending on where your campsite is you may have to make a few sharp turns, but none that are too hard for experienced RVers.
-Since the campgrounds are far away from a lot of the action and the roads can be tricky, many visitors choose to bring an extra vehicle or bikes to get around the park.
-Bikes are great for using on the trails and can take you pretty much anywhere you need to go in the park.
-If you plan on staying within the park boundaries bikes should be sufficient transportation, but if you plan on exiting the park for food or shopping and then coming back, it would probably be easiest to bring an extra vehicle with you.
+Depending on where your campsite is, you may have to make a few sharp turns, but none that are too difficult for experienced RVers.
+Since the roads can be tricky, many visitors choose to bring an extra vehicle or bikes to get around the park.
+Bikes are great for using on the trails and can take you pretty much anywhere you need to go inside of the park.
+If you plan on staying within the park boundaries, bikes should be adequate transportation, but if you plan on exiting and re-entering the park for shopping and other activities, and if you don't have a fifth wheel or towed vehicle, it would be a good idea to bring an extra car with you.

 Campgrounds and parking in Backbone State Park

 Campsites in Backbone State Park

 Six Pines Campground

 If you're interested in a more rustic experience, the nearby Six Pines Campground offers over 20 non-electric tent sites.
 Campers will enjoy roughing it at this site.
 There are pit latrines and no showers.
 Getting back to nature is what this campground is all about.
 The awe-inspiring beauty is all you need here.
 It's a little further from some of the busier parts of the park, but the roads and trails around the campgrounds make it easy to get from one end of the park to the other.
 The maximum number of campers is six to a site, and pets are welcome.
 These sites are first-come, first-served.

 South Lake Campground